 This will install a demo instance of Anchore engine that allows anonymous access.
 You may want to consult our documentation on helm installs here for more detailed or specific types of configurations to install.

-Hopefully you now have a local copy of Anchore to use on your local development processes using MiniKube and Helm.
-As always, please feel free to join us on our community slack to ask questions or learn more.
+Hopefully, you now have a local copy of Anchore to use on your local development processes using MiniKube and Helm.